UniMath/agda-unimath/src/metric-spaces/metric-space-of-cauchy-approximations-in-a-complete-metric-space.lagda.md

   where

   eq-metric-space-convergent-cauchy-approximations-Complete-Metric-Space :
-    ( metric-space-cauchy-approximations-Complete-Metric-Space A) ＝
+    ( metric-space-of-cauchy-approximations-Complete-Metric-Space A) ＝
-    ( metric-space-convergent-cauchy-approximations-Metric-Space
+    ( metric-space-of-convergent-cauchy-approximations-Metric-Space
       ( metric-space-Complete-Metric-Space A))
   eq-metric-space-convergent-cauchy-approximations-Complete-Metric-Space =
     eq-isometric-equiv-Metric-Space'
-      ( metric-space-cauchy-approximations-Complete-Metric-Space A)
+      ( metric-space-of-cauchy-approximations-Complete-Metric-Space A)
-      ( metric-space-convergent-cauchy-approximations-Metric-Space
+      ( metric-space-of-convergent-cauchy-approximations-Metric-Space
         ( metric-space-Complete-Metric-Space A))
       ( convergent-cauchy-approximation-Complete-Metric-Space A ,
         is-equiv-convergent-cauchy-approximation-Complete-Metric-Space A ,